risk-first/website/estimating/Hierarchies.md

 Although biological pressure seems to have led to a hierarchical organisation, it knows when to break it's own rule.

 That's because on their own, hierarchies are _too simple_ to express _complexity_.
 (For a graph-centric look at how we can measure complexity, please review [Complexity Risk](Complexity-Risk).)

+## Goto Considered Harmful

+On the other hand, where would we be without hierarchy in our software code?
+It's not impossible to imagine:

+ - We could write code in a stack-less, `goto`-oriented way, but such programs are extremely hard to reason about, as discussed in E.W.
+Dijkstra's seminal paper [Goto Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
+ - [Turing Machines](https://en.wikipedia.org/wiki/Turing_machine) and the [BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) language both manage without any kind of hierarchy, and are [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness), meaning that you can do _any kind of computing in them_.
+Although, they're both very hard to reason about.

 ## Classification Hierarchy